Urban Pulse Terms of Service

 3.3 Availability, changes and beta features

 We aim to keep the Platform available and working, but we do not promise uninterrupted or error-free service.
 We may modify, suspend, add to or remove features.
 Where we remove or materially reduce a feature you are paying for, we will give you reasonable prior notice unless we cannot reasonably do so (for example, for security, legal or third-party-provider reasons).
 Some features may be offered on a trial, beta or "early access" basis and may change or be withdrawn.
-The following features are not part of the launch service and are not available at the date of these Terms; we will update these Terms before each goes live:

 4. Accounts and security